-Lupus is an autoimmune disease that can impact multiple systems in the body.1 Conventional medicine treats lupus with medications that suppress the immune system.
-With functional medicine, you can reverse lupus by supporting your immune system and restoring it to its optimal function.
+Lupus — an autoimmune disease that can negatively impact multiple systems in the body — can be a tough diagnosis.
+(1) Conventional medicine treats lupus symptoms with medications that suppress the immune system.
+This leaves you managing symptoms instead of addressing the root cause.
+But what if there was another way?
+What if you could reverse lupus naturally by supporting your immune system and restoring it to its optimal function?

 What Causes Lupus?

-Regardless of what organ or system gets attacked, all autoimmune diseases are similar in that they are an immune system response caused by systemic inflammation that leads your body to attack itself.
+All autoimmune diseases are an immune system response caused by systemic inflammation.
+This leads your body to attack itself.
 So, what causes your immune system to go rogue?
-There are five underlying causes of lupus.
+Here are the five underlying causes of lupus:

 5 Underlying Root Causes of Lupus

-I believe that there are five elements that are at the root cause of autoimmunity, and it begins in your gut.
-I say it all the time, your gut is the gateway to health.
-The health of your gut impacts so many aspects of your health, from your skin to your brain health, to your immune system.
-If your gut isn’t healthy, you cannot have a healthy immune system.
+I believe there are five elements at the root of autoimmunity.
+It begins in your gut.
+I say it all the time - your gut is the gateway to health!
+If your gut isn’t healthy, you can’t have a healthy immune system.
 After all, 80% of your immune system lives in your gut.

 1. Leaky Gut

 Leaky gut happens when the tight junctions that hold your intestinal wall together become loose.
 You can think of your gut lining as a drawbridge.
 Teeny tiny boats (micronutrients in food) can go under the bridge without a problem.
-This critical system allows vital nutrients from your food to get absorbed into your bloodstream.
+Now, vital nutrients from your food can get absorbed into your bloodstream.

 2. Gluten

-Gluten is the number one culprit of leaky gut because it triggers the release of zonulin in your intestines, a chemical that tells your gut lining to “open up.”
-It is also highly inflammatory, meaning it can cause stress to your immune system.
+Gluten is the number one culprit of leaky gut.
+That’s because it triggers the release of zonulin in your intestines.
+This is a chemical that tells your gut lining to “open up.”
+It’s also highly inflammatory, meaning it can cause stress to your immune system.

-The gluten protein has a similar chemical structure to some of your body’s tissues (specifically your thyroid), which can lead to molecular mimicry, where your body mistakes your tissues for gluten and attacks them.
+The gluten protein has a similar chemical structure to some of your body’s tissues (specifically your thyroid).
+This can lead to molecular mimicry, where your body mistakes your tissues for gluten and attacks them.

 3. Toxins

-Toxic molds (mycotoxins) and heavy metals such as mercury are the primary toxins I see in those with autoimmune diseases.
-Mycotoxins are volatile compounds produced by toxic molds that naturally occur in our food and cleaning products, and they wreak havoc on the immune system.3
+Toxic molds (mycotoxins) and heavy metals such as mercury are the main toxins I see in those with autoimmune diseases.
+Mycotoxins are volatile compounds produced by toxic molds.
+They naturally occur in our food and cleaning products.
+These mycotoxins wreak havoc on the immune system.
+(3)

 The effects of toxins on our bodies are complex.
-After all, thousands of chemicals are out there, and we’re just beginning to understand how they work on the body–not to mention how they work in conjunction with one another.
-We know that a heavy toxic burden puts you at greater risk of developing an autoimmune disease, and there are a few theories as to why.
+After all, thousands of chemicals are out there, and we’re just beginning to understand how they work on the body.
+We know that a heavy toxic burden puts you at greater risk of developing an autoimmune disease.
+There are a few theories as to why.

 One thought is that certain toxins, especially heavy metals, physically damage your tissues.
-Your immune system no longer recognizes these damaged cells as part of your body, and attacks them, thinking they’re foreign invaders.
+Your immune system no longer recognizes these damaged cells as part of your body.
+It attacks them, thinking they’re foreign invaders.

-Another theory is that the damage inflicted by toxins elicits an inflammatory response from the immune system.
-The constant assault of chronic exposure puts the immune system on high alert, and it begins attacking everything–including healthy tissues.
+Another theory is that the damage caused by toxins sets off an inflammatory response from the immune system.
+The constant assault of chronic exposure puts the immune system on high alert.
+It begins attacking everything–including healthy tissues.

 While this can sound overwhelming, it doesn’t have to be.
-You can tame your toxins through prevention by eating organic foods and using non-toxic cleaning and beauty products and through detoxification.
-Your body’s biggest detoxifier is glutathione, so I recommend supplementing with extra glutathione.
+You can tame your toxins through prevention.
+Try eating organic foods and using non-toxic cleaning and beauty products.
+You can also do this through detoxification.
+Your body’s biggest detoxifier is glutathione.
+That’s why I recommend supplementing with extra glutathione.

 4. Infections